 Tap the Bluetooth item, as pointed at by the dark green arrow in the last screenshot above.

 Our Bluetooth Settings screen the appears as follows.
 Note that our Bluetooth is enabled here.
 But since JBL Xtreme 2 is currently powered OFF, it does not show in either the My Devices or Other Devices lists yet, Why?
-Because we’ve never paired it with this iPad Air before, and the speaker is not yet broadcasting its connection information.
+Because we’ve never paired it with this iPad Air before, and the unit is not yet broadcasting its connection information.
 See this, as shown next.

-5. Turn On your JBL Xtreme 2 Bluetooth Speaker
+5. Turn On your JBL Xtreme 2

 The speaker then comes on.

-Now, to see your JBL Xtreme 2 on your phone or tablet, enter the speaker into BT pairing mode.
-To do that, press and release the Bluetooth button on the speaker, as highlighted in the next picture.
+Now, to see your JBL Xtreme 2 on your phone or tablet, enter it into BT pairing mode.
+To do that, press and release the Bluetooth button on the unit.

 To simplify the screenshots that follow, we’ve deleted from our iPad some of the Bluetooth devices not needed to illustrate the points in this demo.